Israel tank unit shuts down Gaza side of Rafah border crossing with Egypt as truce talks hang in the balance

 The IDF did not further characterize its actions or say whether they constituted the beginning of its long-promised ground offensive against Hamas in Rafah.
 U.S. officials said Monday that the Biden administration does not believe the incursion thus far amounts to a major military operation in the city, which it has warned repeatedly against.

-Jens Laerke, the spokesperson for the United Nations humanitarian agency OCHA, said Tuesday in Geneva that U.N. aid agencies vital access to the Rafah crossing was being "denied by COGAT," the Israeli agency that oversees supplies into the Palestinian territories.
+Jens Laerke, the spokesperson for the United Nations humanitarian agency OCHA, said Tuesday that U.N. aid agencies' vital access to the Rafah crossing was being "denied by COGAT," the Israeli agency that oversees supplies into the Palestinian territories.
+Speaking with CBS News by phone from Geneva, he said the other major Gaza border crossing in the south, at Kerem Shalom, had also been shut down.

+"Rafah crossing is essentially shut down for movements, and we're also told this morning that the other crossing, Kerem Shalom, is also currently closed.
+So, those two main entry points of aid are not functioning at the moment.
+They can't be used," Laerke told CBS News' Emmet Lyons.
+"The impact is frankly catastrophic because, as you know, these two entry points, I would say particularly Rafah, are arteries of aid that goes into the entire Gaza Strip."

-UNRWA, the U.N. agency tasked specifically with providing humanitarian aid to Palestinians in Gaza and across the region, said in a tweet that "continued interruption of the entry of aid and fuel supplies" through the Rafah border gate would severely impact aid distribution across the entire Palestinian territory, warning that "catastrophic hunger faced by people especially in northern Gaza will get much worse if these supply routes are interrupted."
+UNRWA, the U.N. agency tasked specifically with providing humanitarian aid to Palestinians in Gaza and across the region, echoed that concern in a tweet, saying "continued interruption of the entry of aid and fuel supplies" through the Rafah border gate would severely impact aid distribution across the entire Palestinian territory, and warning that "catastrophic hunger faced by people especially in northern Gaza will get much worse if these supply routes are interrupted."

+Laerke said OCHA had not had "any communication with" the IDF to provide "any kind of explanations or what have you" about the border crossing closures.
+"What I can say is that we have asked for access to the Rafah crossing, and that access has been denied."

 An Egyptian Foreign Ministry spokesperson declined to immediately comment on the Israeli seizure.
 Egypt previously has warned any seizure of Rafah could see Palestinians fleeing over the border, a scenario that could threaten a 1979 peace deal with Israel that's been a linchpin of regional security.